opentable/slate/source/index.md

 ## Pre-Production
 The Pre-Production **(PP)** environment is available once you are ready for final acceptance testing of your OpenTable integrations.
-Load testing can also be scheduled and performed in thisenvironment.
+Load testing can also be scheduled and performed in this environment.

 Service Name | Service URL
 --------- | -----------